daotq2000/aws-stutdy-group-workshop/content/1-introduce-aws/1.2-StorageServices/_index.md

 #### Use FSx in which situation?
 + Amazon FSx for Windows File Server is used in situations where users need a fully managed Windows-compatible file system with support for SMB (Server Message Block) protocol.
 + It provides a scalable and fully managed Windows file system that is accessible from Windows, Linux, and macOS clients, making it suitable for file sharing and collaboration across different platforms.

+AWS storage services offer a range of solutions to meet various data storage needs.
+Amazon S3 provides scalable object storage for any amount of data, while Amazon EBS delivers block storage for use with EC2 instances.
+For long-term archival storage, Amazon Glacier offers a cost-effective solution.